Scatter plot

 Statistics

-A regression equation is calculated and the associated trend line and R² value are plotted on scatter plots.
-The trend line models the linear relationship between x and y, and the R² value quantifies how well the data fits the model.
-This is only relevant for linear relationships.
+A regression equation is calculated and the associated trend line is plotted on scatter plots.
+The trend line models the relationship between the two variables, with both linear (Linear) and nonlinear (Exponential, Logarithmic, Power, and Polynomial) trend line options available.
+The R² value quantifies how well the data fits the model—though this value can be problematic for nonlinear models because linearity is an assumption built-in to the R² calculation.
 To turn off the trend line, uncheck the Show linear trend check box in the Chart Properties pane, or turn visibility on and off by clicking the item in the legend.
 To change the color of the trend line, click the trend line color swatch in the Chart Properties pane and choose a new color.

 Learn more about regression analysis